opengovfoundation/site-policy/markdown/privacy-policy.md

 ### Logging

 For visitors to our main website (www.OpenGovFoundation.org) and to Madison, we generally log requests.
-Circumstances in which OpenGov may need to log and retain technical information for longer than seven days include when we believe it is reasonably necessary for OpenGov’s mission and functionality, including situations such as:
+Circumstances in which OpenGov may need to log and retain technical information for longer than seven days include when we believe it is reasonably necessary for OpenGov's mission and functionality, including situations such as:

 *   site testing
 *   diagnosis of technical problems